dotnet/machinelearning/src/Microsoft.ML.DataView/DataViewRowCursor.md

 operation 2 to select out specifically those that are hash states that will result in collisions.
 But I'm supposing this is not happening.
-If you are running an implementation of a dataview in memory that you're supposing is malicious, you probably have bigger problems than someone inducing collisions.
+If you are running an implementation of a dataview in memory that you're supposing is malicious, you probably have bigger problems than someone inducing collisions to make SDCA converge suboptimally.

 Despite the apparent complexity, it should be noted that in *most* applications, since the vast majority of `IDataView` implementations are